Guichaguri/BOHA/README.md

 ## Installation
 ### Bukkit/BungeeCord
-Drop the plugin in the `plugins` folder
+Put the plugin file in the `plugins` folder
 ### Forge/LiteLoader/Sponge
-Drop the mod/plugin in the `mods` folder.
+Put the mod/plugin file in the `mods` folder.
 ### Vanilla
-1. Add the mod, LaunchWrapper and ASM to the classpath.
+1. Add the mod, [LegacyLauncher](https://github.com/Mojang/LegacyLauncher) and [ASM](http://asm.ow2.org/) to the classpath.
 2. Set the main class to `net.minecraft.launchwrapper.Launch`
 3. Add `--tweakClass guichaguri.boha.tweak.BlockerTweak` to the start command